 - Stop eating when you are at a six (on a one-10 scale where 10 is a full stomach).

 - Eat in a settled environment.

 - Try avoiding eating when you are upset.

 In yoga, the “sister science” to Ayurveda, much emphasis is placed on the importance of breath and for good reason.
 When you feel overwhelmed, what’s the first thing you instinctively do?
 You take a deep breath.
 There are numerous studies proving the benefits of breathing exercises on stress management.
 It may not be something you are used to thinking about, but try scheduling some time in your day to try out a few breathing exercises.
 The benefits are immediate and you can perform these exercises anytime and anywhere

 Performing acts of service—no matter how large or small—can be rewarding on many levels.
 Seva in Sanskrit means selfless service without any thoughts of reward or payment.
 Think of ways you can place attention on this type of service.
 The more you perform seva, the more it will permeate into your daily life in positive ways.
 Watch the barriers come down when people are acknowledged, respected, and feel cared for.
 Loving and conscious connections are what you need more of during turbulent times.

-Acts of service can be buying someone a coffee, offering to help out someone in need, donating your time at a local shelter, or sending someone a secret gift.
+Acts of service can be buying someone a coffee, offering to help out someone in need, donating your time, or sending someone a secret gift.
 The opportunities are limitless.

 As you start a new year, the best thing you can do for yourself to help you transition smoothly is to either start a meditation practice or reinforce a practice you already have.
 Think about what you are creating for yourself for the New Year and what you are ready to let go of.
 If you have something written down, review this before going into stillness in order to reinforce your intentions.